 Day 4: Florence, Rome.
-Continue by highspeed rail to Rome (first class) arriving by lunchtime.
+Continue by highspeed rail to Rome arriving by lunchtime.
 The Palazzo Barberini is a great palace which became Rome's National Gallery, with paintings by most of the Italian Old Masters, including Raphael's La Fornarina.
 First of three nights in Rome.
 Day 5: Rome.
-Some free time.
+Rise early for a private visit to the Vatican to see (in peace) the most precious assemblage of painting in the western world; including Michelangelo's frescoes in the Sistine Chapel and Raphael's frescoes in the adjacent Stanze.
+Breakfast follows in the Cortile della Pigna and a visit to the Vatican Pinacoteca.
 In the afternoon, the double portrait of Andrea Navagero and Agostino Beazzano is housed in the Palazzo Doria Pamphilj, a famous picture collection.
-In the evening there is a private visit to the Vatican to see the most precious assemblage of painting in the western world; in the Pinocateca and adjacent rooms are many of Raphael's paintings and frescoes, including the Transfiguration, his last great altarpiece.
-See also Michelangelo's frescoes in the Sistine Chapel.